 The OTA Upgrade Image shall be transported to the Communications Hub through which the Device communicates.

 The Communications Hub shall update its OTA Cluster to reflect availability of the OTA Upgrade Image, once the image is received by the Communications Hub.

-The Communications Hub, as OTA Server, shall indicate availability of an OTA Upgrade Image differently for ESME and GSME:
+The Communications Hub, as OTA Server, shall indicate availability of an OTA Upgrade Image differently for ESME, HCALCS and GSME:

-for ESME, the Communications Hub shall send a ZSE Image Notify command; and
+for ESME and HCALCS, the Communications Hub shall send a ZSE Image Notify command; and

 for GSME, the Communications Hub shall set a the New OTA Firmware flag (Bit Number 0) in FunctionalNotificationFlags.

+For each ESME / GSME / HCALCS target Device Entity Identifier associated with the OTA Upgrade Image version the Communications Hub shall

+verify whether the ESME / GSME / HCALCS Hardware Version is present in the Query Next Image Request Command;

+if the Hardware Version is present and does not match the minimum and maximum Hardware Version in the OTA Header the Communications Hub shall set transferResponseCode to hardewareVersionMismatch as specified in Section 11.7 and process from step 5;

+if the Hardware Version is not present, or is present and matches the minimum and maximum Hardware Version in the OTA Header, the Communications Hub shall make the OTA Upgrade Image available to the ESME / GSME / HCALCS in the Query Next Image Response Command;

-he ESME / GSME shall download an OTA Upgrade Image when it is aware of the availability of a suitable OTA Upgrade Image using the QueryNextImage and Image Block/Page commands specified in the OTA Cluster specification4
+the ESME / GSME / HCALCS shall download an OTA Upgrade Image when it is aware of the availability of a suitable OTA Upgrade Image using the QueryNextImage and Image Block/Page commands specified in the OTA Cluster specification4;

+upon the reception of the Upgrade End Request Command from the ESME / GSME / HCALCS the Communications Hub shall;

+set transferResponseCode to fileTransferSuccess if the transfer of the Manufacturer Image has completed successfully and process from step 4;

+set transferResponseCode to fileTransferFailure if the transfer of the Manufacturer Image has failed and all transfer retries have been exhausted, and process from step 5;

+the Communications Hub shall create an Alert with the Alert Code field set to 0x8F8A as specified in Section 11.7, set firmwareVersion to the OTA Upgrade Image File version, include the transferResponseCode from the previous step and process from step 6;

+the Communications Hub shall create an Alert with the Alert Code field set to 0x8F89 as specified in Section 11.7, set firmwareVersion to the OTA Upgrade Image File version, include the transferResponseCode from the previous step and process from step 6;

+the Communications Hub shall send the Alert created in the previous step.

-The ESME / GSME shall verify the Upgrade Image contained within the OTA Upgrade Image according to Section 11.2.5, and update its Event Log with the outcome of that verification.
+The ESME / GSME / HCALCS shall verify the Upgrade Image contained within the OTA Upgrade Image according to Section 11.2.5, and update its Event Log with the outcome of that verification.

-If the verification is successful, the ESME / GSME shall construct and send a Firmware Distribution Receipt Alert, according to Section 11.2.6, and shall store the Manufacturer Image contained within the OTA Upgrade Image.
+If the verification is successful, the ESME / GSME /HCALCS shall construct and send a Firmware Distribution Receipt Alert, according to Section 11.2.6, and shall store the Manufacturer Image contained within the OTA Upgrade Image.

 If the verification is not successful, the Device shall discard the OTA Upgrade Image, and send a Firmware Distribution Receipt Alert, as detailed in Section 11.2.6.